yodertv/Reminders/doc/README.md

 - Dynamically provision new users.

 #Work in progress
+- Upgraded node and npm to the latest 5.1.0 and 3.3.12 respectively.
 - Solved (Bug#22)
 - Deployed to nodjitsu and modulus fails to connect to mongolab dbs with auth failures.
 (Bug#22)
 - Tested at merchants wifi.
 Worked from iPhone on AK's local area net.